 Why would that be?

 Apparently, longer stretches of text can be more complex linguistically.
-For example, the longer a written argument the more elaborate can be its premises and the interconnections among parts.
-A slew of linguistic studies has looked at longer versus shorter texts and there is a tendency for greater linguistic sophistication, complexity, and subtlety in the longer ones.
+For example, the longer a written argument the more elaborate can be its premises and the interconnections among its parts.
+Linguistic studies have looked at longer versus shorter texts and there is a tendency for greater linguistic sophistication, complexity, and subtlety in the longer ones.

 But again, that doesn’t help.
 That text length affects comprehension says nothing about how to enable students to do better with longer texts.

-Back in the 1920s, when basal readers introduced teacher’s editions with prefabbed lesson plans, the idea of dividing stories for discussion became a thing.
+Back in the 1920s, when basal readers introduced teacher’s editions with prefabbed lesson plans for the first time, the idea of dividing stories for discussion became a thing.

 They didn’t rely much on research in those days.
-I found a couple of old studies on dividing texts for discussion and found conflicting results.
+I found a couple of old studies on dividing texts for discussion, and they reported conflicting results.
 One study said that asking questions throughout led to higher comprehension and another said it was better to group the questions at the end.
 The differences weren’t great either way.
-Nevertheless, the basals broke stories into parts – with kids reading longer segments of text as they proceeded.
+Nevertheless, the basals broke stories into parts – with kids reading longer segments of text as they proceeded up the grades.

 First grade stories were shorter than those aimed at older kids.
 And, the discussion segments were graduated, too.
 Beginners would read a page (perhaps 1 or 2 sentences) and then discuss.
-Older students might be asked to read 2-4 pages at a time, with considerably more words on each.
+Older students might be asked to read 2-4 pages at a time, with considerably more words on each page.

 Does that “gradual increase” approach work?
 Does it “stretch” kids out?